Seaton Sluice: Seaton Delaval Hall

 The Delavals settled at Seaton Delaval, inland from Seaton Sluice.
 There was already a Saxon church there and the Delavals built a fortified house near it.
 In 1100 Hubert de la Val rebuilt the Saxon church as the present Church of Our Lady on the same spot.
 The fortified house was gradually expanded during Tudor and Jacobean times to become an extensive manor house.
 In the early 18th century the manor house was replaced by the present Seaton Delaval Hall, designed by architect Sir John Vanbrugh.
-The hall was devastated by fire in 1822 and was partially restored.
+The hall was devastated by fire in 1822 and was partially restored; is now owned by the National Trust.

 Local interest

 Seaton Sluice contains the following public houses: